Year End: Employee Self-Assessment

 - Review the Performance Rating Definitions

-- Rate yourself as honestly as you can on each goal and competency.
+- Rate yourself as honestly as you can on job responsibilities, each goal and competency.

 - Give your justification for the rating in the goal or competency overall comment area with examples.

 - Use the overall comment to list other important accomplishments that are not included in the goal or competency sections.

 - Suggest areas for improvement and ways in which you might develop in those areas.

 - Prepare your approach - try to predict what your manager might say.
 Rehearse responses to anticipated feedback.

 - Write down questions you want to ask your manager.

 - Be prepared to talk about your performance.
 What do you do well?
 What could you improve?
 What would you like to learn?
 What do you need from your supervisor to be successful?

 - Be an active participant in the conversation.